-The risk-based licensing system supports the EPA's regulatory framework.
-Risk-based licensing aims to ensure that all environment protection licensees receive an appropriate level of regulation based on the environmental risk of the activity.
-The EPA's Compliance Policy provides details on the EPA's regulatory approach.
+The risk-based licensing system aims to ensure that all licensed activities receive an appropriate level of regulation based on the level of risk they pose to the environment and human health.

 Priorities for the EPA's regulatory programs are based on achieving the greatest outcomes for the environment.
 In determining priorities, the EPA considers factors such as

 - the evidence base - data and information on industry or sector performance

 - the risk profile of a particular activity or industry

 - emerging or cumulative environmental risks/impacts

 Proactive work is important and aims to address complex environmental issues to improve environmental outcomes.
 EPA state-wide programs best target regional, cumulative and load related issues and achieve the best environmental outcome.

 While individual licensed activities may not be assessed as high risk under risk-based licensing, they will continue to be considered by the EPA as part of these other state-wide, regional or local programs.